neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 -----

-Ferreira da Silva, Rafael, et al. &quot;A Characterization of Workflow Management Systems for Extreme-Scale Applications.&quot; Future Generation Computer Systems, vol. 75, 2017, pp. 228–238., doi:10.1016/j.future.2017.02.026.

-Keywords - Scientific workflows, Workflow management systems, Extreme-scale computing, in situ processing
+Keywords: Scientific workflows, Workflow management systems, Extreme-scale computing, in situ processing

 1. Problem Statement: As workflows have been adopted by a number of scientific communities, they are becoming more complex and need more sophisticated workflow management capabilities.

-2. Research Questions:
+2. Research Question(s):

     - Are WMSs ready to support extreme-scale applications?

 3. Contribution:

     - This paper analyses the information about automation in the scientific industry called workflows and their management.

 4. Rationale:

     - Systems that manage information transfer between systems.
     - Classification of different types of systems automation and integration.

 5. Investigation:

     - Analyze available information and literature and create a classification and characterization for workflow management.

 6. Lessons Learned:

     - As workflow management scales it needs to meet certain properties.

 7. Implications for practice:

     - When creating tools for systems automation and management certain properties can be focused on.

 8. Implications for research:

     - More properties can be found that can affect different industries.

+Ferreira da Silva, Rafael, et al. "A Characterization of Workflow Management Systems for Extreme-Scale Applications."
+Future Generation Computer Systems, vol. 75, 2017, pp. 228–238., doi:10.1016/j.future.2017.02.026.

 -----